Singing Potatoes

 URL:

-Spamtrap: what is one plus one, in numerals?
+Spamtrap: what is nine plus two, in numerals?

 Allowed HTML: <b> <i> <u> <strike> <p> <blockquote> <br /> <a href>